TM312/mllrs.io/content/articles/innovating-apples-media-services.md

 Today, Apple benefits from first-order revenue through direct sales of devices and content.
 Apple also benefits from higher-order network effects and revenue from developers distributing via App Store, and content creators monetising within apps.
 <br>
 For successful innovation, Apple can further leverage these higher-order effects by increasing support for content creators focusing on the above 3 trends.
 For instance, COVID bears great innovation potentials for app developers and artists as the pandemic has accelerated the scale and scope of mobile media consumption, while draining many traditional revenue channels such as music concerts.
-Hence, a possible avenue of innovation for Apple could be Clubhouse-for-music, where iTunes hosts live remote music festivals allowing for 24/7 listening and direct interactions with artists, similar to what Twitch allows with gamers.
+Hence, a possible avenue of innovation for Apple could be ~~Clubhouse~~ Twitter-Spaces-for-music, where iTunes hosts live remote music festivals allowing for 24/7 listening and direct interactions with artists, similar to what Twitch allows with gamers.